nus-cs2113-AY2021S2/tp/docs/UserGuide.md

    - Then, run the following command: `cd [File Path]`
    - Example: `cd C:\Users\JohnDoe\Downloads`
    - Run the following command: `java -jar [JAR file name]`

+:information_source: HealthVault is optimized for screen sizes with the following specifications: 1450px (width) x 600px (height).
+Using smaller screen sizes and dimensions may result in a suboptimal viewing experience for various functionalities.
 <br/><br/>

 ## 4. Start Menu